OctopusDeploy/blog/blog/2019-09/using-custom-tf-plugins/index.md

  - Octopus
 ---

-There is an [ongoing discussion](https://github.com/hashicorp/terraform/issues/15252) in the Hashicorp GitHub repository about the possibility of supporting custom plugin repositories for Terraform plugins.
+There is an [ongoing discussion](https://github.com/hashicorp/terraform/issues/15252) in the Hashicorp GitHub repository about the possibility of supporting custom plugin repositories for Terraform.
 As it stands today though only the official Terraform plugins will be downloaded on demand, and custom plugins need to be manually distributed.

-In this post we'll look at the three different ways to have custom plugins included in your Terraform templates.
+In this post we'll look at the three different ways to have custom plugins accessible from your Terraform templates.

 ## The sample project